About Elsa Fitzgerald

-Indonesian-American designer Stacy Stube spent seven years in London.
-She earned a Master’s in Fashion Entrepreneurship & Innovation from the London College of Fashion and completed the New Creative Ventures program with London Business School.
-She worked with houses including Alexander McQueen, Burberry, Hugo Boss, Diane von Furstenberg, and Temperley London.
+Founded by Indonesian-American designer Stacy Stube, the practice is informed by a global background spanning London’s leading fashion institutions and luxury houses.
+Stube earned a Master’s in Fashion Entrepreneurship & Innovation from the London College of Fashion and completed the New Creative Ventures program at London Business School.
+Her professional experience includes work with Alexander McQueen, Burberry, Hugo Boss, Diane von Furstenberg, and Temperley London.

 Historic Fashion Archives